tanloong/neosca/README.md

 <details>

 <summary>
-When analyzing a text file with a filename that includes spaces, it is important to enclose the file path in double quotes.
+When analyzing a text file with a filename that includes spaces, it is important to enclose the file path in single or double quotes.
 Assume you have a <code>sample 1.txt</code> to analyze:
 </summary>

 ```sh
 nsca "./samples/sample 1.txt"
 ```

 This ensures that the entire filename including the spaces, is interpreted as a single argument.
-Without the double quotes, the command would interpret "sample" and "1.txt" as two separate arguments and the analysis would fail.
+Without the double quotes, the command would interpret "./samples/sample" and "1.txt" as two separate arguments and the analysis would fail.

 </details>